-The Software department, managed by Colby, writes the software for our robots and driver station.
-Software department members are trained in the C++ and Java programming languages, building their skills during the fall BunnyBot season, before working on our competition code.
+The Software department, managed by Cel, writes the software for our robots and driver station.
+Software department members are trained in the Java programming language, building their skills during the fall BunnyBot season, before working on our competition code.
 The department works to create code that makes our drivers' jobs as simple as possible, and allows our robot to fulfill its potential in each year's game.

 The Outreach department, managed by Jacob, organizes our team’s outreach and presents about it to judges at the competitions.
 Our team hosts the Girls' Generation, Rookie Rumble, and BunnyBots offseason competitions, so this department coordinates our team’s involvement in setting up for and running the events.
 Members write the Chairman’s Award essay, collaborate with the video department to produce the Chairman’s Award video, and present about our team’s work to judges at the competitions we attend.

 The Competitive Analysis department, led by Ryan, manages the scouting and data tracking aspects of the team.
 It is the job of the competitive analysis department to analyze and quantify the potential of the robots we compete against.
 On the first day of the competition, the team fans out throughout the pit areas with tablets and cameras to take notes on each robot.
 During competition matches, team members input data on a custom scouting interface.
 The data is then run through algorithms generated each year for each new challenge.
 Eventually, the algorithm spits out a ranking score.
 This score is then compared with subjective comments to create a pick list.
 The competitive analysis department ultimately plays a huge role in the success of the team because the list is used to pick alliance partners.
 We enjoy our Red Bull neither shaken nor stirred.

 The Control Systems department, managed by Anna and Iris, is responsible for the designing the electronics and wiring the robot.
 Control Systems works with the Software and Fabrication departments to fit the needs of each robot.